Paul Devoe: Spree murder

 From August 24 to August 25, 2007, Paul Devoe committed a total of six murders in Texas and Pennsylvania over a two-day period.

-Prior to the killings, Devoe had broke up with his then girlfriend, Glenda Purcell, who applied for a restraining order against him, after Devoe had violently assaulted her, leaving her with a broken nose, severe back injury and a black eye.
+Prior to the killings, Devoe had broken up with his then girlfriend, Glenda Purcell, who applied for a restraining order against him after Devoe had violently assaulted her, leaving her with a broken nose, severe back injury and a black eye.
 After the break-up, Devoe was allowed to stay with a female acquaintance on the condition that he would help her do some construction work.
-However, Devoe was found to have a gun in his possession, which the acquaintance prohibit and it prompted her to drive Devoe out of her house.
+However, Devoe was found to have a gun in his possession, which the acquaintance had prohibited, and it prompted her to kick Devoe out of her house.
 Out of rage over this, compounded by the fact that Purcell brought up a protection order against him, Devoe left the house after stealing a blue pickup truck from the property.